MoneyGeng/Weather-Forecasting-with-Machine-Learning/README.md

 Running the SQL-ETL.ipynb file, the final dataset that is created is the  average_df dataframe.
 Using the average_df dataframe you can now run the machine learning module SARIMA to forecast future weather for the city of Toronto based on historical dataset from 1840 - 2014.
 For the purpose of accuracy, the dataset used for forecasting is narrowed down to 1900-2013.

 # Weather Forecasting with SARIMA
-The SARIMA model, short for Seasonal Autoregressive Integrated Moving Average, is an advanxed variation of the ARIMA model that has gain widespread recognition in time series analysis.
-Developed a an extension of the ARMA model from the 1970s, SARIMA has proven to be highly effective in modeling and forecasting time series data with both non-seasonal and peasonal petterns.
+The SARIMA model, short for Seasonal Autoregressive Integrated Moving Average, is an advanced variation of the ARIMA model that has gain widespread recognition in time series analysis.
+Developed  an extension of the ARMA model from the 1970s, SARIMA has proven to be highly effective in modeling and forecasting time series data with both non-seasonal and peasonal petterns.

-The ARIMA model, which captures relationships between obsercations at different time lags and moving average components, laid the foundation for SARIMA's success.
+The ARIMA model, which captures relationships between observations at different time lags and moving average components, laid the foundation for SARIMA's success.
 By incorporating seasonal components into the ARIMA framework, SARIMA enhances its ability to accurately represent and predict time series data exhibiting recurring patterns at fixed intervals.
 This is particulary valuable in fields where data display seasonality, such as in monthly weather patterns.

 ## Parameter Selection
 ### Grid Search